 Plan Out a Long Hike

 Fall is perfect hiking weather.
 It’s not nearly as hot out, and a lot of the pesky bugs are either dead or have gone into hiding for the winter.
 You should take this opportunity to plan out a day-long hike that goes past a lake.
 Make sure to pack a lunch and some snacks since you’ll be out there for a while.
+A portable picnic blanket could be useful, too!
 Nothing is more romantic than a secluded picnic with no one around to interrupt.

 Get the Kids Involved